bryanwhiting/blog/creative/the-dove-evermore.md

 ## The Dove (Evermore)

-3am I hear you wrapping
+3am I hear you wrapping   <br />

-Desitin, I keep slapping
+Desitin, I keep slapping   <br />

-Diapers fresh, for poop, post napping
+Diapers fresh, for poop, post napping   <br />

-Diapers fresh, for my Adore
+Diapers fresh, for my Adore   <br />

-It was a cold and bleak December
+It was a cold and bleak December   <br />

-Dark and dreary, as I remember
+Dark and dreary, as I remember   <br />

-Sleepless nights and occasional frights
+Sleepless nights and occasional frights   <br />

-I'd forgotten the parent's implore:

-please protect my Sweet Adore
+I'd forgotten the parent's implore:   <br /> please protect my Sweet Adore   <br />

-Nothing strange, just parents living
+Nothing strange, just parents living   <br />

-Babies growing, always swimming
+Babies growing, always swimming   <br />

-Through the tides of life they're dipping,

-Dripping, tripping, slick socks slipping

-Lovey, pants, they all keep ripping
+Through the tides of life they're dipping,   <br /> Dripping, tripping, slick socks slipping   <br /> Lovey, pants, they all keep ripping   <br />

-"Will it stop?", my mind keeps slipping
+"Will it stop?", my mind keeps slipping   <br />

-I love them so, my Adore.
+I love them so, my Adore.   <br />

-But I just ask rest, i implore.
+But I just ask rest, i implore.   <br />
 Will I get it?
-"Nevermore"
+"Nevermore"   <br />

-What's that I hear, is something slapping?

-NO! by Jove!
-A creature crapping!
+What's that I hear, is something slapping?   <br /> NO! by Jove!
+A creature crapping!   <br />

-Crapping on my kitchen floor
+Crapping on my kitchen floor   <br />

-Right. next. to. the.. bathroom...door.....
+Right. next. to. the.. bathroom...door.....   <br />

-I just cannot believe for sure
+I just cannot believe for sure   <br />

-That creature must be *her* Adore...
+That creature must be *her* Adore...   <br />

-Then in Jan a rain starts stalling
+Then in Jan a rain starts stalling   <br />

-On my chest the baby falling
+On my chest the baby falling   <br />

-Napping, cooing, smiling, fawning,
+Napping, cooing, smiling, fawning,   <br />

-My bedroom window, in Jan is calling
+My bedroom window, in Jan is calling   <br />

-Calling in a creature, sure
+Calling in a creature, sure   <br />

 "What's this?"
-I wonder, as I slumber
+I wonder, as I slumber   <br />

-Is it just me, or am I dumber?
+Is it just me, or am I dumber?   <br />
 Is that a bird?!
-What's that number?
+What's that number?   <br />

 "Animal control!"
 I now thunder
 "For the dove!
 Not one mess more!!"
 "Get out, you bird!"
 I implore!
 It cocks its head, "Nevermore"